jstz-dev/jstz/docs/functions/calling.md

+---
-# Calling other smart functions
+title: Calling other smart functions
+sidebar_label: Calling
+---

 Smart functions can call other smart functions with the `SmartFunction.call()` method, which returns a promise that resolves to a Jstz [`Response`](/api/response) object.
 Here is an example of calling another contract: